Here's what the world is saying about Trump's inauguration

 Europe and elsewhere

-Anti-Trump demonstrations are expected in as many as 57 countries on Friday, according to the Women's March on Washington, a movement critical of the rhetoric used during the election cycle.
+Anti-Trump demonstrations took place and were expected in as many as 57 countries on Friday, according to various groups, including the Women's March on Washington, a movement critical of the rhetoric used during the election cycle.

 In London, protesters from the Bridges Not Walls group unfurled a banner on the city's iconic Tower Bridge reading: "Act now!
 Build bridges not walls," a reference to Trump's promise to build a wall on the Mexican border.